Sailing the Italian Adriatic coast: Complete guide

 What to do in Trieste

-Lovers of strolling will appreciate the Grand Canal, lined with colourful houses, and the residential area of Barcola, with its elegant villas and beaches.
+Lovers of strolling will appreciate the Grand Canal, lined with colorful houses, and the residential area of Barcola, with its elegant villas and beaches.
 For a unique experience, the Opicina tram will take you to the heights of the city, offering breathtaking panoramic views.

 Navigating to Trieste